adriancoral/servicebac/README.md

 `FinishedPdfFile` calls the `PdfMergeable` listener and will know if all the files have been generated from templates and will trigger Job `PdfFileDelivery`.

-`PdfFileDelivery` concatenates all PDF files and uploads the final file with the proper name to S3, then calls Job `CallBackResponse`.
+`PdfFileDelivery` concatenates all PDF files and uploads the final file with the proper name to S3, then calls Job `UpdateStatus`.

+`UpdateStatus` can be called at any moment from any other job,  will just updated status field and call `CallBackResponse`

-`CallBackResponse` determines if there is a URL to call on success provided by initial call
+`CallBackResponse` determines if there is a URL to call on success provided by initial call,

+`CallBackResponse` will be executed again in 5 min in case of not obtaining a 200 response, for 3 times

 ```php
 // EventServiceProvider